Unconventional Majorana fermions on the surface of topological superconductors protected by rotational symmetry: Result

+In contrast to HSMFs and DCMFLs, $P$ and $S$ symmetries do not play a critical role in the protection of the QMF, so the surface structure is similar to that in TIs with $C_n$ symmetry~\cite{fang2019new}.
+While the presence of $S$ symmetry promotes the ${\mathbb Z}_2$-valued Berry phase of each twofold degenerate MF to the integer-valued winding number, the stability of the MFs as a whole still has a ${\mathbb Z}_2$ character~\cite{supp}.
+In the case of odd-$C_{4}$ pairing, as the winding numbers of MFs related by $C_{4}$ symmetry have opposite signs~\cite{supp}, the total winding number of all MFs is zero.
+However, MFs carry another ${\mathbb Z}_2$ topological charge instead, indicating their stability when they merge at a $C_{4}$-invariant momentum~\cite{supp,fang2019new}.
+A QMF is robust because this ${\mathbb Z}_2$ charge is nontrivial.

-We note that a QMF realized by odd-$C_{4}$ pairing accompanies gapless Majorana hinge states between gapped side surfaces, as shown in Fig.~\ref{fig:scheme}.
-The appearance of hinge states can be attributed to the $d$-wavelike symmetry of the pairing function in real space (See Methods).\\
+Similar to the case of DCMFL, the QMF accompanies gapless hinge states between gapped side surfaces, as shown in Fig.~\ref{fig:scheme}(c).
+The appearance of hinge states can be attributed to the $d$-wavelike symmetry of the pairing function in real space~\cite{supp}.